JarnoRalli/deep-learning-examples/FinancialEngineering/README.md

 # Financial Engineering

+Some of the examples use data from [Kaggle](https://www.kaggle.com/).
+In order to automatically download the data, you need to create an account in Kaggle and create an API key.

 * [Pandas and financial data structure](Pandas_and_financial_data_structure.ipynb)
   * Basic information regarding Pandas and financial data structures
 * [Calculating return on investment](Calculating_returns.ipynb)